danaolcott/stm8/README.md

 stm8dev_asteroids
 -----------------
 A simple implementation of the 80's game Asteroids.
-The project is built using the STM8L151K6 and the game development board from DanasBoatshop.com.
+The project is built using the STM8L151K6 processor.
 The project implements the SPI, TIMER, EEPROM, DAC, and interrupts.

 stm8devboard
 ------------
 A simple implementation of the 80's game Space Invaders.
-The project is built using the STM8L151K6 and the game development board from DanasBoatshop.com.
+The project is built using the STM8L151K6 processor.
 The project implements the SPI, TIMER, EEPROM, DAC, and interrupts.
 Note:  The project started out as trying to get the GPIO to blink the LED, but expanded into something much bigger.

 stm8_breakout
 -------------
 A simple implementation of the 80's game Breakout.
 Bounce ball off player to hit tiles.
 Toggle between auto / manual mode using center button.
 Toggle sound on/off using the user button.
-The project is built using the STM8L151K6 processor and game development board from DanasBoatshop.com.
+The project is built using the STM8L151K6 processor.
 The project implements the SPI, TIMER, EEPROM, DAC, and interrupts.

 stm8_qpn
 --------